Paraconsistent logic: Philosophy

-In classical logic Aristotle's three laws, namely, the excluded middle (p or ¬p), non-contradiction ¬ (p ∧ ¬p) and identity (p iff p), are regarded as the same, due to the inter-definition of the connectives.
+In classical logic, Aristotle's three laws, namely, the excluded middle (p or ¬p), non-contradiction ¬ (p ∧ ¬p) and identity (p iff p), are regarded as the same, due to the inter-definition of the connectives.
 Moreover, traditionally contradictoriness (the presence of contradictions in a theory or in a body of knowledge) and triviality (the fact that such a theory entails all possible consequences) are assumed inseparable, granted that negation is available.
 These views may be philosophically challenged, precisely on the grounds that they fail to distinguish between contradictoriness and other forms of inconsistency.

 On the other hand, it is possible to derive triviality from the 'conflict' between consistency and contradictions, once these notions have been properly distinguished.
 The very notions of consistency and inconsistency may be furthermore internalized at the object language level.

 Tradeoffs

 Paraconsistency involves tradeoffs.
-In particular, abandoning the principle of explosion requires to abandon at least one of the following two principles:
+In particular, abandoning the principle of explosion requires one to abandon at least one of the following two principles:

 Both of these principles have been challenged.

 One approach is to reject disjunction introduction but keep disjunctive syllogism and transitivity.
 In this approach, rules of natural deduction hold, except for disjunction introduction and excluded middle; moreover, inference A⊢B does not necessarily mean entailment A⇒B. Also, the following usual Boolean properties hold: double negation as well as associativity, commutativity, distributivity, De Morgan, and idempotence inferences (for conjunction and disjunction).
 Furthermore, inconsistency-robust proof of negation holds for entailment: (A⇒(B∧¬B))⊢¬A.

 Another approach is to reject disjunctive syllogism.
 From the perspective of dialetheism, it makes perfect sense that disjunctive syllogism should fail.
 The idea behind this syllogism is that, if ¬ A, then A is excluded and B can be inferred from A ∨ B. However, if A may hold as well as ¬A, then the argument for the inference is weakened.

 Yet another approach is to do both simultaneously.
 In many systems of relevant logic, as well as linear logic, there are two separate disjunctive connectives.
 One allows disjunction introduction, and one allows disjunctive syllogism.
 Of course, this has the disadvantages entailed by separate disjunctive connectives including confusion between them and complexity in relating them.

-Furthermore, the rule of proof by contradiction (below) just by itself is inconsistency non-robust in the sense that the negation of every proposition can be proved from a contradiction.
+Furthermore, the rule of proof of negation (below) just by itself is inconsistency non-robust in the sense that the negation of every proposition can be proved from a contradiction.

 Strictly speaking, having just the rule above is paraconsistent because it is not the case that every proposition can be proved from a contradiction.
 However, if the rule double negation elimination ($\neg \neg A \vdash A$) is added as well, then every proposition can be proved from a contradiction.
 Double negation elimination does not hold for intuitionistic logic.